fondofhats/book-search-engine/README.md

 ## Description

-  refactor  functioning Google Books API search engine built with a RESTful API to be a GraphQL API built with Apollo Server.
+  Refactoring a functioning Google Books API search engine built with a RESTful API to be a GraphQL API built with Apollo Server.
   The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 Users are able to search, buy from google (if book is available), create an account and save and remove favorite books from a list.

 ## Table of Contents